 Question: "How can I know what Godís timing is?"

 Answer: The first thing we need to understand about Godís timing is that it is perfect, just as all of Godís ways are perfect (Psalm 18:30; Galatians 4:4).
-Godís timing is never early and itís never been late.
-In fact, from before our birth until the moment we take our last earthly breath, our sovereign God is accomplishing His divine purposes.
+Godís timing is never early, and itís never been late.
+In fact, from before our birth until the moment we take our last earthly breath, our sovereign God is accomplishing His divine purposes in our lifetimes.
 He is in complete control of everything and everyone from everlasting to everlasting.
-No event in history has put so much as a wrinkle in the timing of Godís eternal plan which He designed before the foundation of the world.
+No event in history has put so much as a wrinkle in the timing of Godís eternal plan, which He designed before the foundation of the world.

 Patience is a spiritual fruit (Galatians 5:22), and Scripture makes it clear that God is pleased with us when we display this virtue: ďBe still before the LORD and wait patiently for HimĒ (Psalm 37:7), for God is good to those who wait for Him (Lamentations 3:25).
 And our patience often reveals the degree of trust we have in Godís timing.
 We must remember that God operates according to His perfect and foreordained eternal schedule, not ours.
 We should take great comfort in knowing that, when we wait on the LORD, we receive divine energy and strength: ďBut those who wait on the LORD shall renew their strength; they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faintĒ (Isaiah 40:31).
 The psalmist reiterates: ďWait on the LORD; be of good courage, and He shall strengthen your heart; wait, I say, on the LORD!Ē (Psalm 27:14).